-On May 30, 2007, the Audit Committee of the Board of Directors of the Company dismissed Morrison, Brown, Argiz & Farra, LLP ("Morrison, Brown") as the Company's independent registered public accounting firm and retained Berkovits & Company as the Company's independent registered public accounting firm.
-Morrison, Brown's reports on the Company's financial statements for the years ended June 30, 2005 and 2006 did not contain any adverse opinion or disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.
-During the fiscal years ended June 30, 2005 and 2006 and the subsequent period through May 30, 2007, there were no (i) disagreements with Morrison, Brown, whether or not resolved, on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to Morrison, Brown's satisfaction, would have caused Morrison, Brown to make reference to the subject matter of the disagreement in connection with its reports, or (ii) reportable events described in Item 304(a)(1)(v) of Regulation S-K promulgated by the SEC.
-In addition, since the change in the Company's independent public accounting firm, there have been no such disagreements with either Morrison, Brown or Berkovitz & Company, nor has there been any "reportable event."
+Berkovits' reports on the Company's financial statements as at and for the years ended June 30, 2008 and 2007 did not contain any adverse opinion or disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+During the fiscal years ended June 30, 2007 and 2008 and to date, there have been no disagreements with Berkovits or Mallah Furman, whether or not resolved, on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to the satisfaction of Berkovits or Mallah Furman, would have caused Berkovits or Mallah Furman to make reference to the subject matter of the disagreement in connection with its reports and there were no "reportable events" described in Item 304(a)(1)(v) of Regulation S-K promulgated by the Securities and Exchange Commission.